datatrail-jhu/05_R/manuscript/06_lists.md

 o) Data frames are sometimes lists, but lists are never data frames

 {choose-answers: 4}
-?
-2The following snapshot of the `iris` data frame shows the first six rows of the 5 column data frame.
+?2 The following snapshot of the `iris` data frame shows the first six rows of the 5 column data frame.
 How can I extract the `Petal.Length` column as a simple vector (as opposed to a single column data frame)?

 ![iris dataframe snapshot](images/iris.png)